University of Delaware: Study abroad

+Student life

 Music

 The University of Delaware has a variety of musical performance opportunities available to students, including a wind ensemble, orchestra, and jazz and symphonic band.
 There are also a number of jazz groups available, including two large ensembles, and a smaller group that focus on improvisation.
 All ensembles are open by audition to all students at the university, and can be taken either for credit or for no credit.
 The school also has a steel drum ensemble, and an early music ensemble.
 There are also a variety of choral ensembles, including the University of Delaware Chorale, an all-women's choir, and three choirs, also open to community members, that constitute the Schola Cantorum.
 The music department's home is the Amy E. du Pont Music Building, named for Amy Elizabeth du Pont, a prominent benefactor of the university during the 20th century.

 In addition, the University of Delaware has a marching band, the University of Delaware Fightin' Blue Hen Marching Band.
 The band ranges from 300 to 350 members every year and can be seen performing at every home football game as well as at various festivals and competitions, including the Collegiate Marching Band Festival in Allentown.
 Additionally, the marching band was selected to perform in the 56th Presidential Inaugural Parade in 2009.

 In 2006, the new Center for the Arts building opened.
 This building has a number of recital halls and a large number of practice rooms, most with upright pianos.
 The practice rooms are locked and cannot be used by students who are not music majors or in an official UD ensemble.
 The university employs a tiered access system, with larger rooms and rooms with grand pianos being reserved for certain groups of students.
 In addition the music department also uses their old building, with offices, classrooms, practice rooms, and recital halls.
 This building has public-access practice rooms with pianos.

 In 2005, the University of Delaware Chorale, under the direction of Paul D. Head and accompanied by Betsy Kent, were invited to perform at the American Choral Directors Association's International Convention in Los Angeles.
 In April 2007, the Chorale won the Grand Prix at the Tallinn International Choral Festival in Estonia, having scored higher than 40 other choirs from around the world.
 In 2010 the Chorale competed in two categories of the 42nd Annual Tolosa Choral Competition in Tolosa, Spain; they received a Bronze and a Silver award.
 UD-16, a chamber ensemble of Chorale, also competed in Tolosa in two categories and won two Silver awards.
 In the Summer of 2012 the Chorale was the only American College Choir to be invited to the International Society for Music Education Conference in Thessaloniki, Greece; the UD Steele Ensemble was also invited.
 On that same tour, the chorale placed in a close second at the Grand Prix of the 25th Bela Bartok International Choral Competition.
 In 2000, the music department purchased an 18th-century Ceruti violin for professor and violinist Xiang Gao.